Accurate and convergent energetics of color centers by wavefunction theory: Results

+The NV center has a potential in quantum metrology applications due to its sensitivity to external fields and surrounding conditions, e.g. temperature and pressure.
+In particular, the ZPL between the lowest triplets was shown to vary linearly with respect to hydrostatic pressure\cite{Kobayashi_1993,Doherty_2014}.
+Here, we aimed to reproduce the experimental observations in order to demonstrate the general applicability of our proposed modeling scheme.
+In order to simulate the effect of the hydrostatic stress in our cluster model, we repeated the geometry construction procedure discussed above (see Fig.~\ref{fig:models}) but applying bond length parameters tuned according to the numerical pressure-density\cite{Guler_2015} and the trivial density-bond length relationships.
+In practice, we studied MODEL-3 whose geometry was initialized by rescaling the atomic coordinates corresponding to pressure and it was optimized keeping the two outermost atomic shells frozen while maintaining $C_{3v}$ symmetry.

+The pressure dependent ZPL data, visualized in Fig.~\ref{fig:pressure}, were calculated as CASSCF-NEVPT2 energy differences between $(1)^3\bar{E}$ and $(1)^3\bar{A}_2$ in the 0-50 GPa pressure range.
+By applying linear fitting to the numerical data, we obtain a $5.21\pm 0.55$ meV/GPa gradient which is in good agreement with experimental findings\cite{Kobayashi_1993,Doherty_2014} of 5.5-5.75 meV/GPa.
+This result gives further evidence for the validity of the cluster based modeling with constrained geometry optimization.

-\subsection{Jahn-Teller behavior of $E$ states}
+\bigbreak {\bf Jahn-Teller behavior of $E$ states}

-When studying the Jahn-Teller distorted $^3E$ and $^1E$ states, it is of fundamental interest whether the system is trapped in a single potential energy valley corresponding to an $A^{\prime \prime}$ structure (static Jahn-Teller effect), or continuously oscillates among three spatially degenerate $A^{\prime \prime}$ minima (dynamic Jahn-Teller effect).
+When studying the Jahn-Teller distorted $^3\bar{E}$ and $^1\bar{E}$ states, it is of fundamental interest whether the system is trapped in a single potential energy valley corresponding to an energetically highly favorable $\bar{A}^{\prime \prime}$ or $\bar{A}^{\prime}$ structure (static Jahn-Teller effect), or continuously oscillates among three spatially degenerate minima (dynamic Jahn-Teller effect).
 Namely, in the latter case, the system appears to be of high ($C_{3v}$) symmetry in experiments, even if the energetically most favorable geometry is distorted.
+In this section, the JT behavior of the low-energy $(1)^3\bar{E}$ and $(1)^1\bar{E}$ states will be discussed.

 Static and dynamic Jahn-Teller systems can be distinguished by comparing the Jahn-Teller barrier ($\delta_{\rm JT}$) to the zero-point energy level of the two distortion-driving $e$ vibrational modes ($h\nu_e$).
-Here, $\delta_{\rm JT}$ refers to the energy difference between the two $C_{1h}$ symmetrical configurations, i.e. $A^{\prime \prime}$ an $A^{\prime}$ (the latter acts as a transition state in Jahn-Teller oscillation).
-The criterion for a static JT effect is $\delta_{\rm JT} > h\nu_e$; in the opposite case, the energy of the vibration is sufficiently large to form a dynamic JT system.~\cite{Bersuker_2006}
+Here, $\delta_{\rm JT}$ refers to the energy difference between the two $C_{1h}$ symmetrical configurations, i.e. $A^{\prime \prime}$ and $A^{\prime}$ (one of them appears as energy minimum, while the other acts as a transition state in Jahn-Teller oscillation).
+The criterion for a static JT effect is $\delta_{\rm JT} > h\nu_e$; in the opposite case, the energy of the vibration is sufficiently large to form a dynamic JT system\cite{Bersuker_2006}.
+As visualized in Fig.~\ref{fig:JT}, $\delta_{\rm JT}$ can be calculated as an energy difference between $\bar{A}^{\prime \prime}$ and $\bar{A}^{\prime}$ geometries.